Yaq8bi/YhAkademinExercises/README.md

 ## What is an IDE (Integrated Development Environment)?

 ## What does it mean to be a programmer?
+Being a programmer means you have to understand how systems and concepts work.
+Be creative enough to manipulate data to achieve your desired result using your knowledge.

 ## Is C a high level programming language?
 Why?